jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 You can get it to work by using the latest release from [the smartlink driver](http://linmodems.technion.ac.il/packages/smartlink/):
 Compile the driver (`make`) and install it (`make install`).
 Next, start the `slmodemd` daemon with the following parameters:
 `slmodemd -c <COUNTRY>`
-This will start the daemon and link it to the `/dev/ttySL0` port.
+This will start the daemon and link it to the `/dev/ttySL0`{: .filepath} port.
 Now you can use that for dialout.
 For more info, see [this email on linmodems.org](http://linmodems.org/cgi-bin/ezmlm-cgi?1:mss:11960:nhnjjijpeieggabidgof)

 Another way to get this to work is by using ALSA and enabling the `Intel i8x0/MX440; SiS 7013; NForce; AMD768/8111 modems` option in the kernel.
 Then you can just load `slmodemd` with the `--alsa` parameter.